Guiding principles: Community Engagement

-- In July 2015, the White House, in partnership with the DOE SunShot Initiative, announced the National Community Solar Partnership to increase access to solar energy for all Americans, in particular low- and moderate- income communities, while expanding opportunities to join the solar workforce.
-In July 2016, the White House announced the Clean Energy Savings for All Americans Initiative, which will work to ensure that every household has options to choose to go solar and put in place additional measures to promote energy efficiency.
+- In July 2015, the White House, in partnership with the DOE’s SunShot Initiative, announced the National Community Solar Partnership to increase access to solar energy for all Americans, in particular low- and moderate- income communities, while expanding opportunities to join the solar workforce.
+In July 2016, the White House announced the Clean Energy Savings for All Americans Initiative, which planned to work to ensure that every household has options to choose to go solar and put in place additional measures to promote energy efficiency.
 To continue along this track, the Administration, in collaboration with state agencies, announced a new catalytic goal to bring 1 gigawatt (GW) of solar to low- and moderate-income families by 2020.
-In late 2016, the DOE SunShot Initiative also launched the “Solar in Your Community Challenge,”a $5 million contest to support innovative and replicable community-based solar business models and programs that will bring solar to underserved communities
+In late 2016, the DOE’s SunShot Initiative also launched the “Solar in Your Community Challenge,” a $5 million contest to support innovative and replicable community-based solar business models and programs that will bring solar to underserved communities.
+The Solar in Your Community Challenge developed a suite of courses and a curriculum that can help guide and inform stakeholders of all levels of expertise to launch a low-income solar project or program successfully.

 - HUD’s Renew300 initiative provides technical assistance to educate affordable housing owners about the broad benefits and opportunities that solar energy provides.
 With updated commitments made in July 2016, the initiative is on track to install 344 MW of solar by 2020, exceeding its goal of 300 megawatts (MW) of solar and other types of renewable energy on federally-subsidized housing.

 - DOE and HUD partnered with the U.S. Department of Education in developing STEM, Energy, and Economic Development (SEED): Coalitions for Community Growth, an innovative place-based initiative to create economic opportunity and energy-literate communities.
 SEED’s focus is on inspiring public housing residents around the country to pursue careers in energy, and preparing them to join its labor force.
 The SEED initiative links existing federal investments and activities to local coalitions to expand or launch programs based on energy literacy, STEM Education, and job-driven skills training.